Family Fun Around Eugene, Corvallis, and Mount Hood

 Afterward, let your little ones burn off energy at Avery Park and Natural Area—which hosts a historic locomotive display, several playgrounds, and an art sculpture designed to resemble dinosaur bones.

-For overnight stays, spend the night at Leaping Lamb Farm—where you’ll help with farm chores like collecting eggs and feeding lambs—or the hip Hotel Corvallis in downtown.
+For overnight stays, spend the night at Leaping Lamb Farm—where you can help with farm chores like collecting eggs and feeding lambs—or the hip, retro-inspired Hotel Corvallis in downtown.

 Grab breakfast at WiseCracks Cafe in Corvallis, and follow 99W north to McMinnville and the Evergreen Aviation & Space Museum, home to Howard Hughes’ Spruce Goose!
 Conveniently, next door is the Wings and Waves Waterpark, an indoor water park where kids can slide out of a real Boeing 747 plane.

-From McMinnville, start the eastbound drive toward the Mount Hood foothills, making time for a lunch stop at B's Bake Shoppe in Canby.
-Along the way, drive just 30 minutes south to one of the best-kept secrets on Mt.
-Hood: Molalla River Recreation Area, where visitors can hike, bike, and picnic alongside the federally designated Wild and Scenic Molalla River.
+From McMinnville, start the eastbound drive toward the foothills of Mount Hood, making time for a lunch stop at B's Bake Shoppe in Canby.
+Along the way, take a quick, 30-minute detour south to one of the best-kept secrets on Mt.
+Hood: Molalla River Recreation Area, where visitors can get outdoors around the federally designated Wild and Scenic Molalla River.
+Learn more about hiking, camping, and mountain biking along the Molalla River.

 After spending some time outdoors, make your way up to Mount Hood, with a stop at the North American Bigfoot Center on the way.
 Owned and operated by Cliff Barackman, star of Animal Planet’s “Finding Bigfoot'' television series, the museum caters to both true believers and visitors looking for a fun, educational experience.

-Nearby, Wippersnappers Kids Play Place in Sandy is a great place for parents to relax while their kids frolic in the fully indoor play area; the attraction has a full food menu that includes pizzas and adult beverages.
+Continuing east, Wippersnappers Kids Play Place in Sandy is a great place for parents to relax while their kids frolic in the fully indoor play area with slides, climbing walls, and other fun attractions; if you're feeling peckish, Wippersnappers has a full food-and-drink menu that includes pizzas, coffee and espresso, and adult beverages.

 Spend the night in the Mt.
 Hood National Forest at the Mt.
-Hood Oregon Resort, which offers 27 holes of championship golf, mini golf for the kids, on-site restaurants, a spa, and more.
+Hood Oregon Resort, which offers 27 holes of championship golf, an on-site restaurant with seasonal dishes, in-room fireplaces, and more.

-Dinner options near the resort include Skyway Bar and Grill (dishing barbecue on one of the region’s largest, most fun patios), Koya Kitchen (serving Japanese dishes, Indian cuisine, and several fusion offerings), Chicali Cantina (preparing hearty Mexican fare), and Al Forno Ferruzza (known for thin-crust, wood-fired pizzas).
+Dinner options near the resort include Skyway Bar and Grill (dishing barbecue on one of the region’s largest, most fun patios), Koya Kitchen (serving Japanese dishes and several fusion offerings), Chicali Cantina (preparing hearty Mexican fare), and Al Forno Ferruzza (known for thin-crust, wood-fired pizzas).

-Grab a quick breakfast at Coffee Brewsters in the Hoodland Shopping Center.
-Don’t let that “mini-mall” vibe fool you: The shop serves strong coffee for the adults and homemade breakfast sandwiches for the kids.
+Grab a quick bite at Coffee Brewsters in the Hoodland Shopping Center.
+The shop serves strong coffee for the adults, homemade breakfast sandwiches for kids, and a variety of pastries, muffins, and doughnuts for anyone needing a snack for the road.

 Underwater viewing window at Wildwood Recreation Site along the Salmon River

-Before beginning your drive home or heading on to more adventure, be sure to explore some of the over 1,000 miles of hiking and biking trails in the area, many of which are catered toward families; just five minutes from Mt.
-Hood Oregon Resort, the family-friendly Old Salmon River Trail heads through a lush forest.
+Before beginning your drive home or heading on to more adventure, be sure to explore some of the over 1,000 miles of hiking and biking trails in the area, many of which are family-friendly; just five minutes from Mt.
+Hood Oregon Resort, the mostly flat Old Salmon River Trail heads through a forest of old-growth Douglas fir while hugging its namesake waterway.

 Nearby, the Wildwood Recreation Site hosts short (paved) walking paths with educational displays and a viewing window that affords an underwater peek at the Salmon River.
 Barlow Wayside Park, meanwhile, hosts a few nature trails that follow Little Joe Creek (which provides habitat for coho salmon and steelhead—both of which spawn here in the fall and winter); interpretive panels along the way explain the natural history of Mount Hood and the surrounding ecosystem.